ajrcarey/pdfium-render/README.md

-* 0.8.10: adds matrix math operations to `PdfMatrix`; adds `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for transforming rectangles and points; uses matrix math operations in `PdfMatrix` to simplify implementation of `PdfRenderConfig`; adds `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates, respectively.
+* 0.8.10: adds matrix math operations to `PdfMatrix`; adds `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for transforming rectangles and points; uses matrix math operations in `PdfMatrix` to simplify implementation of `PdfRenderConfig`; adds `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates respectively;
+  adds `PdfDestinationViewSettings` enum and `PdfDestination::view()` function for retrieving the view settings for an internal document destination.
 * 0.8.9: changes `Pdfium::bind_to_library()` and `Pdfium::pdfium_platform_library_name_at_path()`
   to take and return `AsRef<Path>` and `PathBuf` types rather than strings, thanks to an excellent contribution from <https://github.com/heimmat>.